D.I.C.E. Award for Action Game of the Year: Franchises

 There are only two franchises that have back-to-back wins for the same action-related award.
 The first is Half-Life for Computer Action Game of the Year in 1999 and 2000, and the second is Prince of Persia for Console Platform Action/Adventure Game of the Year in 2004 and 2005.
-Both the original Dead Space and the 2023 remake have been named as a finalist, with the former winning the award outright.
+Both the original Dead Space and the 2023 remake have been named as finalists, with the former winning the award outright.